dreignier/playground-qZqn74B4/part1/statement.md

 MDN documentation of `setInterval`: https://developer.mozilla.org/docs/Web/API/WindowTimers/setInterval

-`setTimeout` and `setInterval` are the only native functions of the Javascript to execute some code asynchronously.
-But if you are familiar with Javascript, you have already dealt with asynchronous execution in various forms.
+`setTimeout` and `setInterval` are the only native functions of the JavaScript to execute some code asynchronously.
+But if you are familiar with JavaScript, you have already dealt with asynchronous execution in various forms.
 It can happen in multiple situations (non exhaustive list):

 * Doing an http request
 * Any I/O operation when you are in a NodeJS environment